 You might start wondering, can squat racks be left outside?
-Sure, it could be placed in your backyard or any place where there is a flat surface for support.
+Sure, it can be placed in your backyard or any place where there is a flat surface for support.
 And it is a great choice if your home/garage gym doesn’t have enough clearance.
 But keep in mind that you should take some measurements to keep your squat rack from rusting.

 Why Place a Squat Rack Outside?